I Left Belize Sunburnt & Happy

 Hostels with damp towels hanging everywhere.

-Random conversations that turn into dinner plans.
+Random conversations that somehow become dinner plans.

-Everyone slightly sticky from heat and sunscreen.
+Everyone slightly sticky from sunscreen and humidity.

 Nobody cares what you look like.

-Nobody’s impressing anyone.
+Nobody's trying to impress anyone.

 Golf carts everywhere.

-Bars spilling music into the streets.
+Music spilling into the streets.

-The Water In Belize Barely Looked Real
+The Water Barely Looked Real

-That bright impossible Caribbean blue.
+That impossible Caribbean blue.

 Especially around Hol Chan and Shark Ray Alley.